nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 ```

 :::{note}
-The Holoscan C++ API already provides the {cpp:class}`holoscan::VideoStreamSerializer` class which wraps the `nvidia::holoscan::stream_playback::VideoStreamSerializer` GXF component, used here as `serializer`.
+The Holoscan C++ API already provides the {cpp:class}`holoscan::StdEntitySerializer` class which wraps the `nvidia::gxf::StdEntitySerializer` GXF component, used here as `serializer`.
 :::

 #### Building your GXF operator